-Tests in test laboratories have shown that up to 30 percent hydrogen admixture to natural gas is already possible.
-However, Viessmann is already thinking ahead to pave the way to a greenhouse gas-neutral future: gas heating appliances and fuel cells for 100 percent hydrogen operation are already in the development and test phase.
-They can be easily converted from natural gas operation - with high efficiency and completely no CO₂ / CO emissions in H₂ operation.
+Breakthrough on the way to a greenhouse gas-neutral future: Viessmann is one of the first manufacturers in the world to develop gas condensing boilers that can be operated with 100 percent hydrogen and therefore emit no CO₂.
+The prototypes are currently in the development and test phase at the Allendorf site.
+They can be easily converted from natural gas operation - with high efficiency and completely no CO₂ emissions in H₂ operation.

 "H₂-ready" condensing boiler uses pure hydrogen

 Viessmann is currently developing the "H₂-ready" condensing boiler, an innovative solution that can use pure hydrogen.
 The appliance is based on proven gas condensing technology and will also be able to run on natural gas or a natural gas/hydrogen mixture.
 System operators are thus independent in their choice of supplier and mixture.
 The first prototypes are currently being tested in detail at the Technikum, the research and development center at the company's headquarters in Allendorf (Eder).
 These devices are expected to be launched on the market from 2024, when the first gas networks for hydrogen will be available in Germany.

 The innovative "H₂-ready" condensing boilers will be able to be converted from operation with natural gas or natural gas/hydrogen mixtures to operation with pure hydrogen in just a few simple steps.
 This ensures their future viability in the transition phase from natural gas to hydrogen.
 "With this breakthrough, we have taken a huge step towards realizing the goals of the Paris Agreement in the building sector," says Dr. Markus Klausner, Chief Technology Officer of Viessmann Climate Solutions SE.